 Madoff’s scam was unusally large, but sadly, not that unusual

 The Financial Times reported recently that, in the US, 65 Ponzi schemes were uncovered annually over the last few years in the U.S. There’s even a website dedicated to tracking them.
 To avoid being a victim of the next one, below are a few simple steps you should take.

-But first, a reminder of what happened.
+But first, a reminder of what happened

 - And third, his organization had no outsiders to audit its true activities.
 Family members had all the management roles.
 And the outside auditor?
 A tiny CPA firm with precisely one qualified accountant that operated out of the owner’s home through most of the scandal.

-Here’s what could have saved people a lot of money -- and what can save you from fraud in the future:
+Here’s what could have saved people a lot of money — and what can save you from fraud in the future:

 - Demand checks and balances.
 A beauty of working with Old Peak is the checks and balances in our operation.
 Our clients hold their accounts at Charles Schwab, which reports independently from us.
 So, every day, you can check your account balances at Schwab.
 Our clients primarily own mutual funds managed by large, third-party firms.

 - Use simple, transparent investments.
 If you buy a small number of diversified mutual funds, you’ll know what returns to expect by what you’ve heard in the news.
 For example, in Q4 2018, the US stock market was down 14%.
 If someone tried to claim your account was up 14%, you would know better.
-But if you owned opaque hedge funds or other “managed” products -- the kinds Madoff claimed to use -- you would have no idea what to expect.
+But if you owned opaque hedge funds or other “managed” products — the kinds Madoff claimed to use — you would have no idea what to expect.

 Trust is the lifeblood of a financial advisor’s business.
 If you don’t trust a firm, you should never hire them.
 But trust isn’t enough.
-Demand that your advisor have checks and balances.
+Demand that your advisor has checks and balances.
 Demand that they use transparent investments.
 And expect them to be available whenever you want to poke or prod.